Wikitude/wikitude-titanium/WikitudeAndroidModule/README.md

 ## SETUP - Sample Project

 1. Import the Sample Project and adjust class path and build properties are set properly
+2. Paste latest `wikitudesdk.jar` into the lib folder of the Android-Module project.
-2. Right click Wikitude's Android Module, press publish and apply the module to your sample project.
+3. Right click Wikitude's Android Module, press publish and apply the module to your sample project (or export to a directory so you can then)
-3. You now see the generated module files inside your Sample Project.
+4. You now see the generated module files inside your Sample Project.
-4. Modify `Resources/ui/windows/MainWindow.js` to change the AR-Experience's source (have a look at the `ArWindow` sample implementation)
+5. Modify `Resources/ui/windows/MainWindow.js` to change the AR-Experience's source (have a look at the `ArWindow` sample implementation)
-5. Run Sample Project on Android device (Emulator currently not supported)
+6. Run Sample Project on Android device (Emulator currently not supported)

-6. Visit [Wikitude Developer Site](http://developer.wikitude.com) to find samples and how to [license] (http://www.wikitude.com/store/buy-sdk?pcategory=buysdk) your app to remove the watermark in the camera
+7. Visit [Wikitude Developer Site](http://developer.wikitude.com) to find samples and how to [license] (http://www.wikitude.com/store/buy-sdk?pcategory=buysdk) your app to remove the watermark in the camera

 ## JAVASCRIPT INTERFACE